MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/quick-start/ios.md

     import IBMMobileFirstPlatformFoundation
     ```

-* Paste the following code snippet in the `viewDidLoad` function:
+* Paste the following code snippet, replacing the existing `viewDidLoad()` function:

     In Objective-C: